anexs1/researcher-collaboration/README.md

 ✅ User Management (Activate/Deactivate researchers)
 ✅ Monitor Chats (Only if needed for moderation)
 ✅ Dashboard Analytics (See collaboration trends, active users, etc.)
+✅ i need the place where the file repositry is stored and the database is stored ✅ i need to be able to add a researcher to the database and i need to be able to edit a researcher's profile and i need to be able to delete a researcher from the database
+✅ i need to be able to add a collaboration request and i need to be able to edit a collaboration request and i need to be able to delete a collaboration request
+✅ i need to be able to view a researcher's profile and i need to be able to view a collaboration request

 ## 1. Clone the repository: